Virtual Resources for Educators

 This collection of Instagram posts features Survivors of the Holocaust, the Armenian Genocide, and the 1994 Genocide against the Tutsi in Rwanda.
 Their testimony is presented as short histories that provide students with individual narratives of survival and rescue (search for the hashtag #SurvivorAlphabet on Instagram).
 You must register for a free account in order to access this resource.

-Between July 15th and August 25th, Chhange provided 41 opportunities to #MakeChhangeHappen in our communities.
+Between July 15th and August 25th of 2021, Chhange provided 41 opportunities to #MakeChhangeHappen in our communities.
 Empower your students to create positive change locally and around the world as Chhange celebrates 41 years of educating, inspiring, and empowering individuals to stand up against injustice (search for the hashtag #MakeChhangeHappen on Instagram).
 You must register for a free account in order to access this resource.